citusdata/citus_docs/admin_guide/cluster_management.rst

   Shard rebalancing is available in Citus Community edition, but shards are blocked for write access while being moved.
-For non-blocking reads *and* writes during rebalancing, try Citus Enterprise edition.
+For non-blocking reads *and* writes during rebalancing, try our :ref:`cloud_topic`.

 If you want to move existing shards to a newly added worker, Citus provides a :ref:`rebalance_table_shards` function to make it easier.
 This function will